jmservera/airsonic-advanced/install/aks/README.md

 mvn clean package -DskipTests -P docker
 ```

-You can also use docker to build the application:
+You can also use docker to build the application if you don't want to install too many things in your machine:

 ```bash
 docker run -it --rm --workdir /src \